A Late Afternoon Vision on the shores of Paulina Lake

 Paulina Lake casts a spell.
 You can feel the life of the Newberry Crater all around you, and beneath that, the heat of a slumbering volcano.
 A few feet away from the footpath, a lizard lounged in the late afternoon sunshine (see image below).
 Its existence at over 6,000 feet, in an area covered by snow six months of each year, is astounding, but life abounds in the Newberry Crater.
 One mile further up the path were a series of hot springs (click to see image).
 I imagined myself back to a time before the first Egyptian pyramid was built.
 I became an Indian, walking these same paths, living his life beside these lakes, returning to his village with berries and game, or perhaps laden with freshly-gathered obsidian meant for the chiseling of new spearpoints.
 If you have ever wondered about the origin of the name "Paulina," please read the story about Oregon's notorious Chief Paulina below!

-This image is available as a vivid Chromira print, in a 8x12 size for $23.00 plus shipping.
+This image is available as a vivid Chromira print, in a 8x12 size for $24.00 plus shipping.
 A larger print is also possible, up to 15 x22 inches, please email for costs if interested.

-E-mailer: click for a direct link to communicate with me about ordering custom Chromira prints of "Paulina Shores."
+E-mailer: brucej@oregonphotos.com: click for a direct link to communicate with me about ordering custom Chromira prints of "Paulina Shores."

 Contact

 Paulina Lake lizard, about six inches long.
 Cold-blooded reptiles such as this lizard spend the majority of each year deep in hibernation due to the cold and snowy conditions high in Newberry Crater.
+This lizard spends it entire life well above 6,000 feet elevation!
+My educated guess is that this is a Northern Alligator Lizard.
+I welcome comments about its identity from those who may be able to offer a positive I.D. (please use the "Contact" button above)

 .

-The OregonPhotos Site Search Engine will be found by clicking below, it is your guide to over 300 pages of original images and well-researched content:
+The OregonPhotos Site Search Engine will be found by clicking below, it is your guide to over 375 pages of original images and well-researched content:

 Home